StartupShell/web-2017/README.md

 ## Startup Shell Redesign 2017

-Master branch is deployed to production automagically.
+Master branch is deployed to production automagically (startupshell.org).
+Develop branch is deployed to staging automagically (stage.startupshell.org).
 The site is built using Jekyll.

+Learn how to spin up a local development environment for this website by reading the contributing section.

 ### Contributing